Harris focuses Asia trip on security, adds tour to Korea DMZ | Politics

 - Japan

-In meeting after meeting Asian leaders on Tuesday, Vice President Kamala Harris emphasised the US commitment to regional security, and the White House disclosed that she would visit the Demilitarised Zone between the Koreas.
+In meeting after meeting with Asian leaders on Tuesday, Vice President Kamala Harris emphasised the US commitment to regional security and the White House disclosed that she would visit the Demilitarised Zone dividing the rival Koreas.

 An official said Harris would tour the border area between South and North Korea on Thursday, at the end of her trip to Asia.
 The visit comes amid persistent concerns about North Korea's missile and nuclear programmes.